 However, although these are important test parameters, there are other factors not revealed by a conventional test that can provide patients with a more specific diagnosis for a more suitable treatment.

-Because of this, IVF-Spain offers advanced seminograms include the following:
+Because of this, IVF-Life offers advanced seminograms include the following:

 Sperm nuclei DNA fragmentation has a detrimental effect on reproductive results.
 A sperm DNA fragmentation test uses flow cytometry to measure sperm chromatin stability and an estimate of the proportion of spermatozoa with fragmented DNA.